Requirements for the Major in Asian Studies

 In addition, at least two years (or equivalent) study of Chinese, Japanese or Korean is required of students emphasizing East Asia, China, Japan or Korea; others are encouraged to study the relevant Asian language when such courses are appropriate and available to their overall plan.

-A period of residence in China, Japan or another Asian country is strongly encouraged.
+A period of residence in China, Japan or another Asian country is normally required.
 A semester of study abroad should normally follow the fourth semester (or equivalent) of language instruction in an Asian language.

 Asian studies majors are asked to submit a proposed program of study to the Asian studies coordinator no later than the fall semester of their junior year.